Mr. Peabody and the Mermaid

 Mr. Peabody and the Mermaid is a 1948 American romantic fantasy film directed by Irving Pichel starring William Powell and Ann Blyth in the title roles.
 The film was based on the 1945 novel Peabody's Mermaid by Guy and Constance Jones.
-Sequences were shot at the Weeki Wachee Springs in Florida.
+Sequences were shot at the Weeki Wachee Springs in Florida; Blyth's swimming doubles were Nancy Tribble and Mary Ann Ziegler.

 Plot

 Much of the story is shown in flashback as Arthur Peabody tells a skeptical doctor about the source of his malaise.

 After a bad bout of influenza, Peabody had gone on vacation with his wife Polly to the fictional Caribbean resort of St Hilda.
 While there, he hears singing coming from a rocky cay offshore and sails his boat to investigate and do a little fishing.
 To his embarrassment, he reels in a beautiful mermaid whom he names Lenore.
 Although mute, she is mischievous and childlike and more than a little alluring – so much so that before long Peabody has taught her to kiss.
-Meanwhile, he hides Lenore in the resort’s deep fish pond.
+Meanwhile, he hides Lenore in the resort's deep fish pond.

-Confusion ensues as Peabody's wife Polly, who is herself attracted to suave Englishman Mike Fitzgerald, suspects her husband of infidelity with a vacationing singer.
+Confusion ensues as Peabody's wife Polly, who is herself attracted to suave Englishman Major Hadley, suspects her husband of infidelity with a vacationing singer.
 Things get more complicated after Polly storms off home without Peabody and police suspect him of murder.
 A search party pursues him to the cay, where Lenore nearly drowns Peabody by trying to conceal him underwater.

 Back at home in Boston, as snow is falling, Peabody is talked into consulting Dr. Harvey and telling his story.
 In the end, Peabody seems to be persuaded by the doctor that he was hallucinating while undergoing a midlife crisis on the approach of his 50th birthday.
-There is only Lenore’s comb left to prove the reality of his adventure and this he gives to his wife as a homecoming gift.
+There is only Lenore's comb left to prove the reality of his adventure and this he gives to his wife as a homecoming gift.